protomaps/docs/deploy/index.md

 * **Backwards compatibility** with existing map clients that use Z/X/Y map URLs.

-* **Affordable costs at scale.** There are no servers to maintain, and you pay nothing if there's no traffic.
+* **Affordable costs at scale.** There are no servers to maintain for AWS and Cloudflare deployments, and you pay nothing if there's no traffic.

 ## Components